 If you test positive for coronavirus while undergoing IVF, we hate to break it to you, but your cycle will probably be canceled.
 Unfortunately, this may also be the case if you experience respiratory distress symptoms but don’t get an official diagnosis.
 Anesthesia during a retrieval cycle would be bad news for your already-compromised immune system, and moving forward with your cycle would pose a risk to you and others at the clinic.

-A fever may impact the amount of eggs retrieved, length of fertility treatment or IVF cycle, or amount of medication needed, but right now, there’s no scientific evidence that coronavirus has any long-term impact upon one’s fertility.
+A fever may impact the amount of eggs retrieved, length of fertility treatment or IVF cycle, or amount of medication needed, but right now, there’s no scientific evidence that coronavirus has any long-term impact upon a woman’s fertility.
 However, this — and any other effects of coronavirus — is something that will continue to be monitored by the CDC.
 There is also currently no data that indicates impact upon babies born from pregnant women affected by coronavirus, besides increased risk of premature labor.